gethinode/docs/content/en/docs/latest/configuration/color-modes.md

 ## Display property

 Hinode defines two classes to simplify the development of color-mode aware websites.
-Simply add `d-none-dark` as class attribute to block the display of an element in dark mode.
-Vice versa, use `d-none-light` to block the content from rendering in light mode.
+Simply add `.d-none-dark` as class attribute to block the display of an element in dark mode.
+Vice versa, use `.d-none-light` to block the content from rendering in light mode.
 The following example illustrates this behavior.
 Toggle the color mode of the current website to test the behavior.

 {{< example >}}
-I'm visible in {{< mark >}}light mode{{< /mark >}} only I'm visible in {{< mark >}}dark mode{{< /mark >}} only
+I'm visible in {{< mark >}}light mode{{< /mark >}} only {.d-none-dark}

+I'm visible in {{< mark >}}dark mode{{< /mark >}} only {.d-none-light}

 {{< /example >}}

 ## Accessibility